joewiz/joewiz.github.io/_posts/2021-05-30-converting-roman-numerals-with-xquery-xslt.md

 1. The uppercase Roman numeral is split into individual symbols.
 1. Each symbol is converted to its corresponding integer value.
 1. Moving through these integers from *right* to *left*, it compares each number to the previous value it had examined.
 (Upon first run, the starting "previous number" is simply 0.)
 If the current number is less than the previous number, the current number is subtracted from the running total, but otherwise, it is added to the running total.
 (Since the running total starts at 0, the first number is always added to 0, but any subsequent numbers will be added or subtracted accordingly.)
-1. Once all letters have been exhausted, the final total is returned.
+1. Once all numerals have been exhausted, the final total is returned.

 For example, given the Roman numeral "vi", or 6: